AKORA-Studios/campus-navigator/README.md

 ## Features

 * Search for rooms
-* Display Building Maps & building adresses
+* Display Building Maps & building addresses
-* Display occupancy Tables for Rooms (requieres Login)
+* Display occupancy Tables for Rooms (requires Login)
   * save Login Data for re-use
+* WIP: search for empty rooms
+* Cache & Prefetching Settings

 It works by using the search api and then scraping the returned HTML document to render the campus navigator view in flutter.